 There are a few ways you can sell your information products online:

 - Launch Model – this means that you make the product available a few times per year, via an online launch.
 This is really effective but a lot of work to run a launch!
 It’s a big marketing event that happens several times per year.

 - Evergreen Model – this means that your product is always available to purchase, usually as part of an automated sales funnel (which is a sequence of emails sent to your potential customer.)
 Once this is up and running, it’s mostly passive.
 However getting an effective evergreen sales funnel setup happens over a period of months, where you’re constantly testing and adjusting, to figure out what works for your business.

 - Affiliate Model – you can combine one of the models above with enrolling your OWN affiliates.
 These affiliates will promote your product to their list in exchange for a commission.
 Although this again sounds like passive income, the reality is that to run an effective affiliate program you need to train, motivate and manage your affiliates throughout the sales process.

-The easiest way to get started with information products for a wellness entrepreneur is to create your own product, list it for sale on your website, and then promote it to your audience through your email list or social media.
+The easiest way to get started with information products for a wellness entrepreneur is to create your own product, set it up on a platform like Teachable, list it for sale on your website, and then promote it to your audience through your email list or social media.

 Monetize Your Wellness Blog: Advertising

 Running advertising on your wellness website is a passive way to generate revenue.
 Many new wellpreneurs sign up to an ad network and quickly put ads on their site.
 I think this is a mistake.